LEDThereBeLight/intuitive-coding/_posts/2015-01-06-functions-and-io.md

 Remember the code we just wrote?

 {% highlight elm %}
+import Html

-console.log("Sucking at something is the first step towards being sorta good at something.")
+main = Html.text "Sucking at something is the first step towards being sorta good at something."
 {% endhighlight %}

-`console.log` is a function that takes one input: a string of text to show on the screen.
-Our browsers run the `console.log` function with the text we give it, and then takes the output of the function and
+`Html.text` is a function that takes one input: a string of text to show on the screen.
+When we give a function an input, we call the combination a **functional expression**.
+Elm takes the output of this functional expression and automatically shows it on the screen.

-What's important to know is that *functions give us something*, and *we call a function by saying its name*.
+### In short

+Remember:
+  * functions always give us something, and
+  * we tell the computer to run a function by calling its name and giving it an input

+[1]: Technically, "parameter" and "argument" are not *necessarily* the same.
+Say you have a function:
+{% highlight elm %}
+add num1 num2 = num1 + num2

+main = Html.text <| toString <| add 3 4
+{% endhighlight %}
+You would say "the arguments to the function add are '3' and '4'", or "the actual parameters to add are '3' and '4'."
+That's what actually goes into the function when you call it.
+On the other hand, you would say, "the formally bound parameters in the add function are num1 and num2", because they're what the function is defined to use.
+The function, when called, takes the *actual* parameters and *binds* the formal parameter names to those values.